 Small Bowel Resection

 Do you need a small bowel resection?
-Our board certified surgeons at Alabama Surgical Associates have the skill and experience you need for this complex procedure.
+Our board certified surgeon at Alabama Surgical Associates have the skill and experience you need for this complex procedure.

 Causes & Symptoms of Bowel Resection

 The most common reason for a small bowel resection is when your small bowel, also known as your small intestine, becomes blocked by scarring or a hernia.
 Food and digestive juices build up in the bowel above the obstruction, causing vomiting and subsequent dehydration.
 A trapped or twisted loop of bowel will also obstruct the bowel above it.
 In this case, the loop of bowel itself can die, causing life-threatening blood poisoning, or septicemia, to spread throughout the body.